To listen to this statement of faith, click below:

 On every Christian topic you will find some truth being spoken of in churches or online, but most of the time it is tainted with an imbalance in one direction or another.
 Because I made a career out of studying balance (and correcting imbalances), I realize today that God was using the foolishness of my vain pursuits in dancing to give me the best possible theological training — and to give me an eye for discerning what is true from what is false by honing my sensitivity for when something or someone is going in an off balance direction.

-When I used to train people to move well, my philosophy in life was “when alignment is present, movement is natural.”
+When I used to train people to move gracefully, my philosophy in life was “when alignment is present, movement is natural.”
 Too often people focus on results, or the external things, when what matters most is alignment.
 If you have good posture it is easy to dance, and in the world of spiritual matters it works the same way.
 We must get into the practice of aligning ourselves properly if we want to “dance our way through life” and avoid the many schemes of the devil.

 As a professional dancer I honed my sensitivity for when I would fall off-balance.
-This sensitivity helped me be aware of the difference between “right” and “almost right.”
-Today I apply this valuable life experience to my work, and helping others discern important truths by building a case for their beliefs, examining the evidence and honing their discernment.
-For this reason I also love using cute little characters, like the fennec fox, as a way to point to the necessity of developing “theological sensitivity.”
+This sensitivity helped me be aware of the difference between “right” and “almost right” in the physical world.
+Today I apply this valuable life experience to my work, and helping others discern important truths by building a case for their beliefs, examining the evidence and honing their discernment in the spiritual world.

 Without sensitivity it is impossible to have good alignment, and without good alignment error is inevitable.

 Today my goal with my work is to help people walk the narrow road and wake up to the truth in its full glory.
 Of course “the” truth is Christ, as He says in John 14:6, but all things related to Christ (as discussed in this statement of faith) require dancing between many theological imbalances, traditions and teachings of men to be fully discerned and appreciated.
-I do not claim to have perfect theology, nor do I believe anyone does, but it is my goal to walk the narrow road and avoid imbalances in thinking and belief — and I delight in sharing that mindset with others.
+I do not claim to have perfect theology, nor do I believe anyone does, but it is my goal to walk the narrow road and avoid imbalances in thinking and belief as much as possible — and I delight in sharing that mindset with others.

 That is why I call my podcast, “The Dance of Life.”
 Some call it “walking with the Lord” whereas I prefer to think of it as simply dancing.